To Gillian on Her 37th Birthday (play): Plot

 David loves his wife, Gillian.
 Unfortunately, she died two years ago.
 David deals with his grief by continuing his romance with Gillian during walks with her "ghost" on the beach at night.
 While David lives in the past, other family problems crop up in the present in the real world.
 Esther and Paul come for a visit to try to help Rachel.
 She has lost her mother and needs her father to snap back into the real world and help her.

 Adaptations

+It was staged during the 1984-1985 season of the Philadelphia Theatre Company, at the Plays and Players Theatre in Center City Philadelphia.

-In 1996, it was produced as a film by Sony Pictures and starred Peter Gallagher, Claire Danes, Kathy Baker, and Wendy Crewson.
+In 1996, it was produced as a film by Sony Pictures and starred Peter Gallagher, Claire Danes, Kathy Baker, Wendy Crewson, Freddie Prinze Jr., Seth Green, and Michelle Pfeiffer as Gillian.

 Awards

 It was awarded the Oppenheimer Award for best play of 1983.